rayms/rayms.github.io/_posts/2015-02-28-test-markdown.md

 10 uzbekistan_pres2007.pdf President 2007-01-01 Uzbekistan        diloram         OSCE
 # ... with 1,171,517 more rows
 ~~~
 In the interest of time - and to get to the analysis - I'm going to skip the code that I used to get the data for EU Election Observation Missions.
-I scraped the data from the Election Observation and Democracy Support (EODS) [website](http://www.eods.eu/eom-reports/), and ended up with 76 reports after excluding non-English language reports.
-I did the same steps as for the OSCE reports, then combined the dataframes.
-This left me with a rather large dataframe of 2,240,218 observations.
+Basically, I scraped the data from the [Election Observation and Democracy Support (EODS) website](http://www.eods.eu/eom-reports/), and ended up with 76 reports after excluding non-English language reports.
+In total, I now had **217 eelction observation reports** ranging from 1997-2017 (but really, it was just one report in 1997, and most reports began from 2002) that covered **89 different countries**.
+Great!
+When I combined the OSCE and EU dataframes, I had a pretty large dataframe with 2,240,218 observations.

 Let's see which words are used the most often in election observation reports.
 After removing stop words and other words like "eu", "osce", "odihr, "eom", "elections," etc., we have the following bar chart.